16 of the 22 Natural Colors

 The smaller diameters of the alpaca are the finest, and softest fleeces, resulting in the softest alpaca yarns, which in turn, make the most favorable, softest, finest clothing.
 The reason the reason fineness is so important is due to its effect on a yarn's "spinning limit," which means that, at any given count of yarn, the finer the fiber, the greater number of fibers in a cross section.
 This, in turn, leads to a more uniform yarn diameter, greater yarn strength, and greater softness of handle.

-This year, Island Alpaca is very proud to have five alpaca cria with the AFD or average fiber diameter under 15 (two at 14 and 14.1) the Vicuna, are at about 13 micron. (the Vicuna are the softest of all the camelids, and the closest "cousin" to the alpaca with the finest natural fiber used to manufacture garments).
+Island Alpaca is very proud to have dozens of alpaca cria with the AFD or average fiber diameter under 15 (some even in the 12 micron range!) the Vicuna, are at about 13 micron. (the Vicuna are the softest of all the camelids, and the closest "cousin" to the alpaca with the finest natural fiber used to manufacture garments).
 To put in another perspective, the average diameter of what is termed "baby alpaca" is 20 to 22.5 micron.
-All of the cria this year at Island Alpaca Farm, are in the 14 to 18 micron range, and are all equisitely soft.
-Testing was done by Yocom-Mccoll Laboratories, Inc. in Colorado.
+Most of our cria at Island Alpaca Farm, are from 12 to 18 micron range, and are all equisitely soft.
+Our textile lab testing is done by Yocom-Mccoll Laboratories, Inc. in Colorado.

 Soft garments which can be worn next to the skin are most desirable.
 Cashmere and Alpaca, with its soft, seductive feel, is considered exclusive "specialty" fiber.
 Why is cashmere and alpaca soft and wool often itchy?
 Fiber fineness.
 Over 30% of American consumers surveyed claimed to be allergic to wool.
 These same people can wear cashmere or alpaca with no adverse reaction.
 The International Wool Secretariat and CSIRO, the Australian research organization, with its wool technology and animal production divisions, were extremely concerned by the perception that wool commonly caused allergic reactions.
 Extensive research has identified the cause of the allergic reactions in consumers who wore wool.
 The research began by administering common tests for allergic reactions.
 This involved grinding wool to a fine consistency, suspending it in liquid, spreading it on the allergic consumers and pricking the skin with a needle.
 The result was that consumers, originally thought to be allergic to wool, didn't react.